Norteño-sax

-Norteño-sax or norteño with sax is a subgenre of regional Mexican music.
+Norteño-sax or norteño with sax is a subgenre of Regional Mexican music.
 It incorporates the use of the alto saxophone as the main instrument, as well as traditional instruments such as vocals, button accordion, bajo sexto, electric bass, and drums.

 History

 Norteño with sax originated in Monterrey, Nuevo León, Mexico, in the 1940s.
 Over the years, its popularity had spread to several other regions of Mexico; mainly in the country's landlocked states.
-It would also gain popularity among the Mexican community in the United States from said Mexican region.
+It would also gain popularity among the Mexican-American community in the United States from said region.

 Even though norteño-sax had its origins in Nuevo León, as did traditional accordion-led norteño, the former eventually became more culturally associated with states such as Chihuahua, Coahuila, Durango, Zacatecas, and San Luis Potosí; in part due to it being more popular there than its native region.

 The term "norteño-sax" or "norteño with sax" did not become widely used until the 2010s.
 Prior to that, it was known simply as "norteño" music.
 The genre eventually received its own name in order for it to be distinguishable from other styles of norteño music.

 More recent norteño-sax artists have incorporated modern elements into their music in terms of instruments and lyrics without abandoning their traditional roots.